 This curriculum offers a broad selection of themes.
 These allow students not only to expand on their knowledge of the language, but also to become more aware of global context and where their chosen language of study is spoken.
 For example students learning Spanish will learn about a number of different aspects of Spain and Latin America.
 Throughout their first year students will be able to describe themselves and express their own opinions on school, free time, food, holidays and the media.
 They will be able to express these ideas in a variety of tenses and will feel confident manipulating the language for their own means.

 Throughout the whole study of language students are encouraged to develop an awareness, interest and respect for the culture of their chosen language of study.
 They will be motivated to independently research this so they can appreciate the importance of learning a language, and how this can help them become part of a global market in the future.

-In Performing Arts, students will study a range of different elements in music, music technology, drama, theatre design and technology.
+In Performing Arts, students will study a range of different elements in music, music technology, drama, dance, theatre design and technology.
 Our aim is to foster a love of learning and creativity through challenging learners to stretch themselves and take risks in performance, devising and composing.

 Whilst taught as separate elements the curriculum will overlap allowing for small, informal performances designed to instil confidence and enjoyment.
 Through developing these skills students will be able to develop a greater sense of self, improve the ability to work in a team and begin to look at the world through other people’s eyes.

 Topics may include: musical theatre, an introduction to puppetry, music production, music and drama from other cultures, as well as covering topics which may reflect topics covered in other subject areas.

 Physical Education at Beauchamp Prep will allow students to engage in a challenging and enjoyable environment that focuses on the physical development of our students looking holistically at physical and personal aspects.